Opentrons/opentrons/labware-designer/README.md

 ## Launching the Tool

-First you should make sure that you run `make install` within the `opentrons` top level folder.
+First you should make sure that you run `make setup` within the `opentrons` top level folder.
-If you are up-to-date on all other directories you can simply run `make install-js` instead.
+If you are up-to-date on all other directories you can simply run `make setup-js` instead.
 Next you have two options:

 1. From the top level folder type: `make -C labware-designer dev`